 Teen Namiko Liu graduated from ArtCenter College of Design in Pasadena, California

-where she pursued her artistic education earning a BFA w/ honors.
-She also attended Vanderbilt University Master of Liberal Arts and Sciences in Nashville, Tennessee.
-She is a Herbert D. Ryman recipient.
+where she pursued her artistic education earning a BFA w/ distinction.
+She attended Vanderbilt University Master of Liberal Arts and Sciences in Nashville, Tennessee.
+She is a Herbert D. Ryman recipient and

 At the age of 27 she began to teach the undergraduate program at ArtCenter and